slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On habits and systems

 <!--
-- (kk) The purpose of a habit is to remove that action from self-negotiation.
-You no longer expend energy deciding whether to do it.
-You just do it.
-Good habits can range from telling the truth, to flossing.
 - long term thinking will guarantee you an easier life.
-> *'Have exactly one vice.
-Two is too much.
-None makes you boring.
-Drink cocktails.
-Beer is for uncreative people.'*

 - Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.
 - Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.